Love and the Illusion of Certainty

 I'll bet you didn't think of things like resentment, getting your own way, or having to be right.
 You most likely thought of appreciation, care, tolerance, and compassion.
 If you want to feel lovable and adequate, you have to return to the appreciative, caring, tolerant, and compassionate person you were when you fell in love.

-If You Want to Love Big, You Have to Think Small
+If You Want to Love Big, Think Small

 Large waves of love and romance are nice, but all waves of strong feeling, with their inherent illusion of certainty, must crash into reality.

-Everyday sensitivity to our partners' vulnerabilities and strengths, in a steady trickle of small attitudes of appreciation, care, tolerance, and compassion, will cut through the illusion of certainty that blinds us to the real value of relationship: having someone who supports us through joy and turbulence, who sees beauty amidst our warts, and who, most importantly, helps us realize our humanity by allowing us to love and support in kind.
+Everyday sensitivity to our partners' vulnerabilities and strengths, in a steady trickle of small attitudes of appreciation, care, tolerance, and compassion, will cut through the illusion of certainty that blinds us to the real value of relationship: having someone who supports us through joy and turbulence, who sees all our failings but loves us anyway, and who, most importantly, helps us realize our humanity by allowing us to love, support, and appreciate in kind.